 Since recently playing What Remains of Edith Finch, Caitlin has been discussing indie games over on Proud Gamer Girl.
-I had the opportunity to try a demo during last year’s EGX event but haven’t yet had been able to play the full title, although it sounds as if I’ll need a box of tissues when I do.
-As written by Caitlin herself: “It’s a good game but the ending won’t give you a happy feeling when you see the credits roll.”
+I had the chance to try a demo during last year’s EGX but haven’t yet been able to play the full title, although it sounds as if I’ll need a box of tissues when I do.

 This got me thinking: what are some of the most emotional video games I’ve ever played?
 You know a developer has told a good story when you become so emotionally-invested in their project that you actually feel real sadness and get a tear or two in the corner of your eye.
 So grab your hanky and get ready to let it all out as I take you on a journey through a number of releases which will properly tug at your heartstrings.

 Warning: some minor spoilers are included below so if you haven’t played a title, you may wish to skip forward to the next entry.

 Here’s a story about a boy and his younger brother, who embark on a journey together through a fantastical yet dangerous world to find a cure for their ailing father.
 As if that wasn’t melancholy enough, this comes at a time after their mother’s death – her drowning witnessed by the youngest sibling and the grief of which manifests in his ability to swim.

 The player must guide the brothers in tandem using each of the controller’s thumb-sticks and shoulder-buttons to overcome obstacles so it’s a test of coordination.
 But it’s also a test of emotional strength: this mechanic is disrupted in a final, poignant act in a way that will have you struggling to hold back the tears.
 It’s such a moving moment conveyed brilliantly in a dialogue-less game about loss, coping and growing up.